How many doses are in an Ozempic pen?

 - A carton that contains one pen with 4 mg/3 mL of Ozempic per pen.
 This pen delivers 4 weekly doses of 1 mg per injection.
 The carton also contains 4 NovoFine Plus needles.
 This pen is intended for maintenance treatment at the 1 mg dose only.
 Each pen delivers 4 doses of the 1 mg strength and contains a month’s worth of medication.

 Don’t share your Ozempic pen with anyone, even if the needle has been changed.
-Use a new needle each time you use Ozempic.
+Use a new needle each time you inject Ozempic.

 How do I know when my Ozempic pen is empty?

-If you can’t turn the dose selector on your Ozempic pen, or there is no fluid in the pen window, then your pen is empty.
+If you can’t turn the dose selector to your dose on your Ozempic pen, there is not enough Ozempic left in your pen for a full dose, so do not use it.
+Get a new pen.

 You can use the Ozempic dose counter on your pen to see how much medicine is left in the pen.
-If you cannot dial your dose, there is not enough medicine in the pen for your dose.
-The dose counter is found on the front of your pen between the Ozempic label and the dose pointer.
+If you cannot dial to your full dose (0.25 mg, 0.5 mg, 1 mg or 2 mg), there is not enough medicine in the pen for your dose.
+The dose counter is found on the front of your pen between the Ozempic label and the dose pointer arrow.

-You can also look at the window on the front of your Ozempic pen to see if liquid medicine is still in your pen, but this will not tell you if you have a full dose.
+Looking at the front of your Ozempic pen may show that liquid medicine is still in your pen, but this will not tell you if you have a full dose.

 How to use the Ozempic dose counter